lijianweithu/A-new-BKZ-simulator-based-on-dynamical-systems/README.md

 #A-heuristic-BKZ-simulator

-It is the Sage code of a new and simpler heuristic BKZ simulator based on dynamical systems, namely Alg.
-4 of [Jianwei Li and Phong Q. Nguyen.
-A Complete Analysis of the BKZ Reduction Algorithm.
+It is the Sage code of a new and simpler heuristic BKZ simulator based on dynamical systems, namely Eq.
+(43) of [Jianwei Li and Phong Q. Nguyen.
+A Complete Analysis of the BKZ Lattice Reduction Algorithm. https://eprint.iacr.org/2020/1237.pdf.
 2020].